深度訪談

 How is an In-Depth Interview conducted?

-A discussion guide is used to frame the conversation.
-Many questions are open-ended rather than yes/no or multiple choice format.
-Because an IDI can veer off in many directions, it is important to leave adequate time for tangential paths to be explored.
+一個 discussion guide frames the conversation.
+Many questions are open-ended rather than yes/no or multiple-choice.
+Because an IDI can veer off in many directions, leaving adequate time to explore tangential paths is important.

 When to use IDIs